-A more detailed Schedule of Works will also be available setting out the proposed claim profile of either annual management option payments or payment details for capital items or both (whichever is applicable to your application).
+A more detailed Schedule of Works will also be available setting out the proposed claim profile of any annual management option payments and payment details for any capital items applicable to your application.

 If you are satisfied that the summary and Schedule of Works are accurate and correct, you should then confirm you have read the declarations and undertakings.
+View a copy of the declarations and undertakings.